Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 throw err;

-ENOENT means the path doesn't exist.
-It's often expected - a cache file that hasn't been created yet, an optional config file.
-Handle it by returning a default value.
-EACCES means the process doesn't have read permission.
-EISDIR means you accidentally passed a directory path.
-EMFILE means you've hit the file descriptor limit (covered in the previous subchapter).
+}ENOENT means the path does not exist, which is often expected for a cache file that has not been created yet or an optional config file.
+Returning a default value is reasonable in that case.
+EACCES means the process does not have read permission.
+On macOS, Linux, and Windows, EISDIR means you accidentally passed a directory path; FreeBSD can return a representation of the directory contents instead.
+EMFILE means the process has hit its file descriptor limit, which the previous subchapter covered.

 The AbortSignal Option